On this page:

 The induction cooktop buyers guide is available to help you choose the right product for your home.

 The documents below can also help you select an induction cooktop.
-This includes a current product list with models that are approved with the program.

 Find an accredited provider